SAP-archive/teched2021-INT160/README.md

 ## Exercises

-There are 4 set of exercises.
+There are 4 sets of exercises.
 Exercise 0 is a mandatory setup before executing any exercises.
-You have to run the exercises 1, 2, and 3 in the order.
+You have to run exercises 1, 2, and 3 in order.
 These exercises are dependent of each other and the instructions are mentioned in the respective links below.

 - [Onboarding to SAP Intelligent RPA Trial](exercises/exercise0/)
     - Duration: 15 minutes.
-This is a **MANDATORY** exercise that would be done before the workshop.
+This is a **MANDATORY** exercise that needs to be completed before the workshop.
     - It will help you setup your SAP Business Technology Platform Trial account with SAP Intelligent RPA.

 - [Exercise 1 - RPA Challenge Application Capture](exercises/exercise1/)